guidoschmidt/hicetnunc.wiki.backup/Troubleshooting.md

 The usual cause for this is trying to swap more items that were minted.
 If you minted 10 items and try to swap 20, you'll receive this error.

 ### HELP!
-I keep getting the `BACKTRACKED` error and I'm using temple wallet!
+I keep getting the `BACKTRACKED` error and I'm using temple wallet! (`transaction likely to fail`)
-You will have to manually set max storage fees (it only charges the storage fee that was really used in the operation)
+You will have to manually set max storage fees (it only charges the storage fee that was really used in the operation).

 ```suggested parameters:
 mint - set storage to 310
 swap - set storage to 180
 ```
 ![Storage fee adjustment in template wallet](https://i.ibb.co/7W3FNRR/Screen-Shot-2021-05-24-at-10-33-33-AM.png)

+### HELP!
+I tried to raise the storage fees but I'm still getting the `BACKTRACKED` error!
+If raising storage fees doesn't work, you'll have to switch to using kukai wallet.
+You don't need to make a new wallet to do this.
+[Here](https://youtu.be/_9TwCzBBJGU) is a video tutorial on how to import your wallet to Kukai.